petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/deploying-code-to-lxc/troubleshooting-a-microservice-in-the-cloud-console.md

 1. Click *Services* in the left-side menu to return to where your `liferaysampleetcspringboot` service appears.

-1. Click the `liferaysampleetcspringboot` service.
+1. Click the `liferaysampleetcspringboot` service to see its environment variables.

-1. Click the *Environment Variables* tab.

 1. Add a new environment variable to the Regular variables list.
 Use `EXISTING_FEEDBACK` for the key and add `2` as the value (for the two entries you've created so far).